larryhastings/big/README.md

 ```

 As you can see, `Log` automatically adds a "start" banner showing the current
 local time that the log was started.
-(There's a symmetric "end" banner for
+(There's a symmetric "end" banner produced
 when the log is closed.)

 Also, every printed log message gets a "prefix", showing the elapsed time
 so far (since the start of the log) and the thread that logged the message.
+The default prefix is fixed width; it's the thing enclosed in `'[...]'` at
+the start of each line (after the start banner).

 (Obviously, if you run this script, *your* times will be different.
-Probably
+Yours
-in the future... unless you've borrowed Guido's time machine.)
+will be in the future... unless you've borrowed Guido's time machine.)

 Let's explore the other `Log` methods that append messages to the log.
 The simplest one is `write`, which only takes one `str` argument, and writes that